-No Question Answ er 1 "What kind of thing do debus players do before doing attractions.?" not re re that, the first one I read a little bit, I did ad it yet, which was too late, after I just got d about it." must that, r starts re doing debus, there are four stages that be done: the first is reading solawat, after reading dhikr, the third is belu, after that, it immediately. gembrung silat and debus" 2 At the time of about to pierce the iron or Slashing hand with a cleaver, whether there are specific calculations so that these objects do not work in the body player" playet lahau powet nig lid ever, it is a cause that is in the hands of dbus rs who are only responsible for lilahitaala, lawalakuata ilabillah, only to gain the rathat Allah has made when the players dust unae who carry amulets, from the knowledge knowledge is or lahau player at is the case, what is used in this hermitage and the hoping for pleasure from Allah alawalakuata ilabillah, unlike other debusts who use amulets, if like that black magic."
+No Question Answer 1 "What kind of thing do debus: players do before doing attractions.?"
+"Before that, the first one I read a little bit, I did not read it yet, which was too late, after I just got excited about it."
+1 "Before doing debus, there are four stages that must be done: the first is reading solawat, after that, reading dhikr, the third is belu, after that, it starts immediately. play gembrung silat and debus" 2 At the time of about to pierce the iron or Slashing hand with a cleaver, whether there are specific calculations so that these objects do not work in the body player" "However, it is a cause that is in the hands of dbus players who are only responsible for lilahitaala, lahaulawalakuata ilabillah, only to gain the power that Allah has made when the players dust nig lianae who carry amulets, from the knowledge of the knowledge black" i 1 "If that is the case, what is used in this hermitage is only hoping for pleasure from Allah lahaulawalakuata ilabillah, unlike other debus players who use amulets, if like that using black magic."